Overlandcoder/odinbook/README.md

 - Allow comments to be liked via polymorphic associations
 - Require confirmation before letting a user remove a friend
 - Improve layout of comments (very lengthy comments are displayed in an undesired manner)
+- Responsive design

 ## Reflections
 I knew this would be a very fun project right from the start, and it definitely was.
 Initially, I made a lot of rapid progress.
 A lot of the core functionality was implemented in less than a week.
 However, countless tweaks and adjustments to different aspects of the app ended up taking a considerable amount of time.

 The two most difficult implementations:
-- Implementing `Friendships`
+- `Friendships`
 - Figuring out how to use Turbo Frames for liking/unliking posts.
 The goal was to give this part of the app a single-page application feel.
-If a user clicks Like, update the likes count and swap the Like button with an Unlike button, and vice versa
+If a user clicks Like, update the likes count and swap the Like button with an Unlike button, and vice versa.
+After lots of research, following multiple guides, referencing docs, and guidance from the helpful folks in The Odin Project's Discord server, I was able to achieve the desired result

-Many bugs were encountered and eliminated during the course of building this app.
+The layout/design of the app took much longer than I expected, mainly because of the countless tweaks and improvements that were continually made, and because it was my first time using a CSS framework (Bootstrap).

+Overall, I gained an incredible amount of knowledge and experience, and this journey skyrocketed the confidence that I have in my ability to build beautiful and complex Ruby on Rails apps.

+## Acknowledgements
+I'd like to thank the generous people in the `#rails-help` channel of The Odin Project's Discord that took the time to answer any questions I had and guided me through difficulties.
+Specifically, I wish to thank [Josh](https://github.com/JoshDevHub) and [Simmon](https://github.com/crespire) for helping me resolve two perplexing errors in the app's asset pipeline and comment modals.